Anna Fifield: Career

 Interviewing numerous people who have met Kim Jong-un, Fifield has sought to show through reporting that he is not a cartoon villain or a joke, but a ruthless dictator operating strategically, even if that strategy involves killing his own uncle and half-brother in order to stay in power.
-Fifield's book The Great Successor: The Perfectly Divine Destiny of Brilliant Comrade Kim Jong Un, was published in June 2019, and has since been translated into 24 languages.
+Fifield's book The Great Successor: The Divinely Perfect Destiny of Brilliant Comrade Kim Jong Un, was published in June 2019, and has since been translated into 24 languages.

 She was a Nieman Fellow in Journalism (August 2013 through May 2014) at Harvard University, where she studied how change happens in closed societies.
 In 2018, she was awarded the Shorenstein Journalism Award from Stanford University for excellence in reporting on Asia.
 "Fifield exemplifies how crucial it is to get the complexities of Asia right and the profound role of journalism in shaping public and decision maker approaches to our counterparts in the region," the university said.

 After covering the coronavirus epidemic, Fifield returned to New Zealand in 2020, and in July became the editor of The Dominion Post and Stuff's Wellington newsroom.
 She took up her position on 5 October 2020 and left it in December 2022.

-In 2022, Fifield announced that she was returning to the Washington Post as its Asia/Pacific correspondent.
+In 2022, Fifield announced that she was returning to the Washington Post as its Asia-Pacific editor, overseeing correspondents covering China, Japan, the Koreas, South-East Asia and Australia/New Zealand/the Pacific.